Meromorphic CFTs have central charges c = 8$\mathbb{N}$: a proof based on the MLDE approach and Rademacher series: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Chethan N. Gowdigere, Sunil Mukhi, Jagannath Santara, Jishu Das and Naveen Balaji Umasankar for useful discussions on modular forms and MLDEs.
 We are also immensely grateful to Sigma Samhita and Shaymin for their constant support and love.
+AD is supported by the STFC Consolidated Grant ST/T000600/1 -- ``Particle Theory at the Higgs Centre''.